emqx/cloud-docs/en_US/faq/normal_b.md

 ## How to set up NAT gateway configuration?

-NAT is only supported for **Dedicated plan**.
-You can enable NAT gateway in Valued-Added Service.
+NAT is only supported for the **Dedicated or Premium plan**.
+You can enable the [NAT gateway](../vas/nat-gateway.md) service in your deployment.

 ## Will cluster scaling affect device connectivity?